Skip to main content

 Lead sources explain where leads originate.

-Tracking lead sources properly is important because not all channels produce the same quality.
+Lead source tracking matters because not all channels produce the same quality.

 Lead Capture